onelogin/onelogin-oidc-ios/README.md

 ### signIn

 To start the authorization you have to initialize an `OLOidc` object and call `signIn`.
 The function will return an error in the callback if something goes wrong.
-If the authorization was successful, the response data will be saved securely in the keychain and you can access it easily through the `OLOidcAuthState`object:
+If the authorization was successful, the response data will be saved securely in the keychain and you can access it easily through the `OLOidcAuthState`object.
+Besides the pure idToken you can use  idTokenParsed` to directly access properties like the claims or audience for that token:

 ```swift
 olOidc?.signIn(presenter: self) { error in